Test strategy

 A test strategy is an outline that describes the testing approach of the software development cycle.
 The purpose of a test strategy is to provide a rational deduction from organizational, high-level objectives to actual test activities to meet those objectives from a quality assurance perspective.
 The creation and documentation of a test strategy should be done in a systematic way to ensure that all objectives are fully covered and understood by all stakeholders.
 It should also frequently be reviewed, challenged and updated as the organization and the product evolve over time.
 Furthermore, a test strategy should also aim to align different stakeholders of quality assurance in terms of terminology, test and integration levels, roles and responsibilities, traceability, planning of resources, etc.

 Test strategies describe how the product risks of the stakeholders are mitigated at the test-level, which types of testing are to be performed, and which entry and exit criteria apply.
 They are created based on development design documents.
 System design documents are primarily used, and occasionally conceptual design documents may be referred to.
 Design documents describe the functionality of the software to be enabled in the upcoming release.
 For every stage of development design, a corresponding test strategy should be created to test the new feature sets.

 Test levels

+Test levels define the scope and focus of testing activities within the software development lifecycle.
+Test levels are typically organized hierarchically, with each level targeting different aspects of the system under test.

-The test strategy describes the test level to be performed.
-There are primarily three levels of testing: unit testing, integration testing, and system testing.
-In most software development organizations, the developers are responsible for unit testing.
-Individual testers or test teams are responsible for integration and system testing.
+Common test levels include unit testing, integration testing, system testing, and system integration testing.

+Unit testing focuses on individual components or modules in isolation.

+Integration testing verifies the interfaces and data exchange between integrated components.
+End-to-end integration testing spans the complete technology stack, using API calls, database interactions, and selective user interface testing to verify system-wide functionality.

+System testing evaluates a complete integrated system against specified requirements.

+System integration testing tests interactions between multiple integrated systems.

+Responsibility for different test levels varies by organization and project structure.
+Developers commonly perform unit testing, while dedicated testing teams often handle system-level testing activities.